Wieland (novel): Plot summary

 Set sometime between the French and Indian War and the American Revolutionary War (1754–83), Wieland details the horrible events that befall Clara Wieland and her brother Theodore's family.
 Clara and Theodore's father was a German immigrant who founded his own religion; he came to America just before the American Revolution with the goal of evangelizing the indigenous people.
 When he fails at this task, he believes he has also failed his deity.
 One night, as he worships in his bare, secluded temple, he seems to spontaneously combust, after which his health rapidly deteriorates and he dies.
 His children inherit his property, which is divided equally between them.
 Theodore marries their childhood friend, Catharine Pleyel, and they have four children.

 Clara and Theodore live in houses on adjoining property, leading lives of leisure in companionship with Catharine and her brother, Henry Pleyel.
-The story centers around several seemingly supernatural experiences that occur to members of the family.
+The story centers on several seemingly supernatural experiences that occur to members of the family.
 The first incident involves Theodore hearing a disembodied voice that warns him of potential danger.
 While the others are initially skeptical of his story, Henry and Clara have similar experiences soon afterward, which brings credibility to each of their stories.
 When the mysterious Carwin appears on the scene, he suggests that the voices may be caused by human mimicry.

 Clara is secretly in love with Pleyel, and makes a plan to tell him so; however, her chance is ruined.
 When she returns home, she finds Carwin hiding in her closet.
 He admits he had been planning to rape Clara, but believing her to be under the protection of a supernatural force, leaves her.

 The next morning, Pleyel accuses Clara of having an affair with Carwin.
 He leaves quickly, without giving Clara enough time to defend herself.
 She decides to go to see Pleyel, to tell him he is mistaken, but he does not seem to believe her.
 On her way home, Clara stops to visit her friend Mrs. Baynton, where Clara finds waiting for her a letter from Carwin, asking to see her.